Skip to main content

 Workflows/Create/Self Service -> Installed Actions

-Harness Specific Custom Actions
+Harness Specific Workflow Actions

 1. trigger:harness-custom-pipeline